Fonemine/documentation/cpq_admin.md

 ## 4. Quotes

-A **Quote** in the CPQ System consists of two separate modular components designed for ease of use, ease of maintenance and scalability:
+A **Quote** in the MobileForce CPQ System consists of two separate modular components designed for ease of use, ease of maintenance and scalability:
 - **Quote Template**: This represents the structure, state and logic of what products/services can go into a Quote, what price book to use, what rules constrain products/services that can be added or how they can be priced/discounted, and finally what approvals need to be processed based on various conditions.
 - **Quote UI Layout**: This represents the UI that guides the end-user to create a valid quote and go through the whole Configure, Price, Quote, Approvals and Document Generation workflow as quickly and efficiently as possible.

-In the CPQ system, both the **Quote Template** and the **Quote UI Layout** come with a Default Template and a Default Layout, respectively.
+In the MobileForce CPQ system, both the **Quote Template** and the **Quote UI Layout** come with a Default Template and a Default Layout, respectively.
 This enables administrators to quickly get started and customize them by simply copying and modifying them.

 From an end-user perspective, the CPQ system enables the end-user to create a Quote for a specific Quote Template.
 In essence, the user implicitly creates a Quote from a Quote Template.
 In the end-user UI, the CPQ system maintains different sections, where it lists all Quotes created from a specific Quote Template separately from Quotes created from a different Quote Template.